 - 1) Hairstyles must be neat, in good taste and must meet the general standards of a business office environment.
-Employees must keep beards and mustaches neatly trimmed. - 2) Employees must maintain reasonable standards of cleanliness and exercise discretion and good taste in their appearance, including their attire. - 3) Employees may wear earrings of the post/stud type that are no larger than 3/8" in diameter.
-No portion of the earring is to hang from the ear.
-DCDS earrings must be the color of gold or silver. - 4) Employees may wear a necklace.
-However, as a safety precaution the DCDS strongly suggests that the necklaces do not get in the way creating a hazard while on duty. - 5) Employees must not wear buttons or pins except for those issued by the DCDS. - 6) Employees may wear rings that are conservative in style and that do not pose a safety hazard. - 7) Employees are responsible for the laundering of their county issued apparel and for seeking clothing replacement when items of clothing become excessively worn or are no longer serviceable. - 8) Employees must not wear any article of clothing or jewelry, while on-duty, that contains a political endorsement of a person or expresses a political view. - 9) Nose, eyebrow, and/or other visible piercings are inappropriate in a business environment and employees must remove them while at work.
+Employees must keep beards and mustaches neatly trimmed. - 2) Employees must maintain reasonable standards of cleanliness and exercise discretion and good taste in their appearance, including their attire. - Employees may wear a necklace.
+However, as a safety precaution the DCDS strongly suggests that the necklaces do not get in the way creating a hazard while on duty. - 4) Employees must not wear buttons or pins except for those issued by the DCDS.

+- 5) Employees may wear rings that are conservative in style and that do not pose a safety hazard. - 6) Employees are responsible for the laundering of their county issued apparel and for seeking clothing replacement when items of clothing become excessively worn or are no longer serviceable. - 7) Employees must not wear any article of clothing or jewelry, while on-duty, that contains a political endorsement of a person or expresses a political view. - Nose, eyebrow, and/or other visible piercings are inappropriate in a business environment and employees must remove them while at work.